 It means that your engine coolant has overheated.
 If you have been operating your vehicle under normal driving conditions, you should pull off the road, stop your vehicle and turn off the engine as soon as possible.

-Hot Coolant Can Burn you Badly!
-In Problems On The Road, this manual explains what to do.
+In "Problems on the Road," this manual shows you what to do.
 See "Engine Overheating" in the Index.